Veronica (search engine)

 Veronica was a search engine system for the Gopher protocol, released in November 1992 by Steven Foster and Fred Barrie at the University of Nevada, Reno.

 During its existence, Veronica was a constantly updated database of the names of almost every menu item on thousands of Gopher servers.
 The Veronica database could be searched from most major Gopher menus.
-Although the original Veronica database is no longer accessible, various local Veronica installations and at least one complete rewrite ("Veronica-2") still exist.
+Although by 1999 the original Veronica database was no longer accessible, various local Veronica installations and at least one complete rewrite ("Veronica-2") still exist.

+The existence of Veronica induced another Gopher search tool from the University of Utah originally called Jughead.
+While the two were separate search tools, a Jughead instance could be configured with a veronica control file in order to let the Veronica harvester know how to obtain the data file from Jughead.

 Naming

 The search engine was named after the character Veronica Lodge from Archie Comics, an intentional analogy with the naming of the Archie search engine, a search engine for FTP servers.
 A backronym for Veronica is "Very Easy Rodent-Oriented Net-wide Index to Computer Archives".